Sauber Motorsport: 2023

 Sauber ended their relationship with Alfa Romeo at the end of 2023 season after deciding not to renew the agreement.
 The driver pairing of Bottas and Zhou were retained for the season.
 On 13 December 2022, Andreas Seidl was announced as Sauber's new chief executive officer from January 2023, replacing Frédéric Vasseur.
 In January 2023, Alfa Romeo announced a multi-year title sponsorship agreement with online casino Stake, renaming the team as Alfa Romeo F1 Team Stake.
 The team also signed a partnership agreement with live streaming platform Kick, which shares Stake co-founder and owner Eddie Craven as investors.
-Kick's name and logo will replace Stake's in countries where gambling and sports betting advertisements are not allowed as Alfa Romeo F1 Team Kick.
+Kick's name and logo replaced Stake's in countries where gambling and sports betting advertisements were not allowed as Alfa Romeo F1 Team Kick.